mikolasan/mikolasan.github.io/src/markdown/blog/admin/parse-systemd-and-post-in-slack.md

 ## Add filters

 This part must be really straight forward.
-Just look at the doc https://sematext.com/docs/logagent/input-filter-grep/.
+Just look at [the doc](https://sematext.com/docs/logagent/input-filter-grep/).
 But no. The `journald-upload` input plugin  is not producing "raw input".
 It produces objects.
 Which means instead of input filters we must use otput filters.
 It is perfectly explained in ... comments in the source code.

 > DATA_RAW events are emitted by input-plugins, producing text lines, and must be handled by text based input-filters and parser.